It’s Not the Market Slowing You Down

 The disconnect between opportunity and readiness

-The market may present favourable conditions, reduced competition, improved negotiation, better access to deals, but the ability to act on those conditions depends entirely on structure.
+This is where the core issue becomes clear, as opportunity and readiness are not the same thing.
+The market may present favourable conditions, including reduced competition, improved negotiation, and better access to deals, but the ability to act on those conditions depends entirely on how well an investor is positioned.

 If borrowing capacity has reduced, flexibility narrows.
 If lending is inefficient, options become limited.
 If the portfolio is not positioned correctly, approvals become harder to secure.
 This creates a widening gap.